Properties of twisted topological defects in 2D nematic liquid crystals: Single twisted defect

+In order to explore the elastic effects of the defect twists introduced in Eq.~\ref{eq:def}, we shall look at simple configurations of defects with high values of twist, starting with a single defect.

-Such twisted configurations do not minimise the Frank free energy as they increase the energy by $\Delta E_F = \pi K\tau^2\int f'(r)^2r\rm{dr}$ compared to the defect \eqref{eq:ndef}.
+The nematic texture around a single twisted defect does not minimise the Frank free energy, leading to an increase in the energy by $\Delta E_F = \pi K\tau^2\int f'(r)^2r\rm{dr}$ compared to the defect \eqref{eq:ndef}.
 Therefore, if the nematic texture around a defect is allowed to relax, in the long time limit $f(r) = \rm{const}$.
 However, when fixing the phase along two boundaries at different radii, see Fig.~\ref{fig:Fig1}a (blue lines), the twist might not fully relax, resulting in a frustrated configuration, see supp. mov.~1.

-When exploring the behaviour of nematics numerically, it is advantageous to work with the nematic tensor $Q_{ij} = S(n_in_j-1/2)$, where $S$ is the order parameter, instead of the director $\mathbf{n}$ \cite{deGennes:1995,Kleman:2003}.
+When exploring the behaviour of nematics numerically, it is advantageous to work with the nematic tensor $Q_{ij} = S(n_in_j-\delta_{ij}/2)$, where $S$ is the order parameter, instead of the director $\mathbf{n}$ \cite{deGennes:1995,Kleman:2003}.
 In contrast to the director $\mathbf{n}$, the tensor $\mathsf{Q}$ is well defined even at the defect core, where the order parameter $S=0$.
 Then, the Frank energy \eqref{eq:Frankenergy} is replaced by the Landau-De Gennes energy

 The Landau-De Gennes energy introduces an additional parameter $\epsilon$, often referred to as the defect core radius.
 The parameter $\epsilon$ describes the length scale over with the order parameter $S$ varies.